-QSL cards: I pay for printing of 50,000 QSL cards each year.
+QSL cards: Large volumes of QSL cards are printed each year.

 Postage: The biggest cost in QSL’ing.

 Bureau: The posting of outgoing Bureau QSL cards is paid from the QSL expenses account.
-30,000 cards per year = £1,600 is printing and postage costs.
+30,000 cards per year = £1,600 is our annual printing and postage bureau costs.

 Website & IT: www.m0urx.com is here to keep you informed of the latest news here at the U.R.
 QSL Bureau.
 I.T. is a very labour intensive cost.
-Keeping the SQL database live for the log search facility and improving other facilities on the site.
-Website Management & Hosting costs are also NOT free.
+Keeping the Bespoke OQRS database live for the log search facility and improving other facilities on the site.

 Using the Bureau is NOT free by any stretch of the imagination.

-All World Bureaus are sent a package from me either every three or four months.
-These packages are sent DIRECT to the World Bureaus to give you guys the best service possible.
+All World Bureaus are sent a package from me.
+These packages are sent DIRECT to the World Bureau Societies to give you guys the best service possible.

 As a bulk user I am not eligible to send tens of thousands of cards Via RSGB Bureau.
 Some of the Radio Amateurs that I am manager for are not British and live in far away places and are not even RSGB members so I am not allowed to use the Bureau to send their cards.